How Are Water Tanks Eco Friendly?

 Water tanks are eco-friendly because they store rainwater providing an alternative water supply for drinking, washing and outdoor use, using rainwater can also reduce water bills and take the pressure off mains water supplies.

-The increasing popularity of Water Tanks
+The Increasing Popularity of Sustainable Water Tanks

 Luckily, rainwater is an abundant resource that’s free and easy to harvest; and as an added bonus, it also helps to reduce run-off and thus makes a big difference when it comes to flood management.
 So, what’s involved in setting up an eco-friendly rainwater harvesting system?
 Basically, you just need to select environmentally-friendly construction materials (keeping recyclability in mind), and install them the right way on your property.
 The main components involved in setting up a rainwater harvesting system are a water tank (with any necessary filtration/purification system), a catchment & drainage system (namely, your roof, gutter and a downpipe that sends the water into the tank), and (optionally) any plumbing required to reroute tank water into your house.